Lent: Vestments

-In the Lutheran, Methodist, Roman Catholic, and many Anglican churches, pastors and priests wear violet vestments during the season of Lent.
-Roman Catholic priests wear white vestments on solemnity days for St. Joseph (March 19) and the Annunciation (March 25), although these solemnities are transferred to another date if they fall on a Sunday during Lent or at any time during Holy Week.
-On the fourth Sunday of Lent, rose-coloured (pink) vestments may be worn in lieu of violet.
-Historically, black was also used: Pope Innocent III declared black to be the proper color for Lent, though Durandus of Saint-Pourçain asserted violet was preferable to black.
+In the Catholic, Lutheran, Methodist, and many Anglican churches, pastors and priests wear violet vestments during the season of Lent.
+Catholic priests and deacons wear white vestments on the solemnities of Saint Joseph and the Feast of the annunciation (19 and 25 March).
+On the fourth Sunday of Lent, rose-coloured vestments may be worn, if available.
+Historically, black was also used for Lent: Pope Innocent III declared black to be the proper colour, though Durandus of Saint-Pourçain asserted violet was preferable to black.

 In some Anglican churches, a type of unbleached linen or muslin known as "Lenten array" is worn during the first three weeks of Lent, crimson is worn during Passiontide, and on holy days, the colour proper to the day is worn.
 In certain other Anglican churches, as an alternative to violet for all of Lent except Holy Week and red beginning on Palm Sunday through Holy Saturday, Lenten array, typically made of sackcloth such as burlap and trimmed with crimson cloth, often velvet, is worn, even during Holy Week—since the sackcloth represents penance and the crimson edges represent the Passion of Christ.
 Even the veils that cover the altar crosses or crucifixes and statuary (if any) are made of the same sackcloth with the crimson trim.